HUNNNGRY/cfPeak/README.md

 ## Appendix
-other supplementary figure scripts and tables related to this paper can be found at https://cloud.tsinghua.edu.cn/d/bc54116786fa4cd9bbf0/
+other additional figure scripts, matrices, and tables related to this paper can be found at https://cloud.tsinghua.edu.cn/d/bc54116786fa4cd9bbf0/

 <!-- ACKNOWLEDGEMENTS -->